shendurelab/MIPGEN/tools/README.md

 -optionally trim reads

 step 4:
-map with bwa (mem) to human reference: Shendure's at /net/shendure/vol10/nobackup/shared/alignments/bwa-0.6.1/human_g1k_hs37d5/hs37d5.fa
+map with bwa (mem) to human reference

 -ensure version of bwa is above 0.6.1